scrapinghub/web-poet/docs/intro/tutorial.rst

 tutorial, for demonstration purposes.
 In real projects, use instead an actual web-poet framework, like `scrapy-poet`_.

-``web_poet.example.get_item`` serves to illustrate the power of web-poet.
-Once you have defined your page object class, a web-poet framework only needs 2 inputs from you: the URL from which you want to extract data, and the import path of the Python modules where you define your page object classes.
+``web_poet.example.get_item`` serves to illustrate the power of web-poet: once you have defined your page object class, a web-poet framework only needs 2 inputs from you: the URL from which you want to extract data, and the desired output item class.

+Notice that you must also call :func:`~web_poet.rules.consume_modules` once before your first call to ``get_item``. ``consume_modules`` ensures that the specified Python modules are loaded.
+You pass ``consume_modules`` the modules where you define your page object classes.
+Upon load, :meth:`~web_poet.overrides.handle_urls` decorators register the page object classes that they decorate into the default registry, which ``get_item`` uses to determine which page object class to use based on its input parameters (URL and item class).

 Your web-poet framework can take care of everything else:

 #.
-It matches the input URL to ``BookPage`` based on the URL pattern that you
+It matches the input URL and item class to ``BookPage``, based on the URL
-    defined with the :meth:`~web_poet.overrides.handle_urls` decorator.
+    pattern that you defined with the :meth:`~web_poet.overrides.handle_urls` decorator, and the return type that you declared in the page object class (``Book``).

 #.
 It inspects the inputs declared by ``BookPage``, and builds an instance of
     ``BookPage`` with the required inputs.